-The particle masses and interactions in a supersymmetric theory are uniquely defined as a function of the superpotential and the Kähler potential [250].
+The particle masses and interactions in a supersymmetric theory are uniquely defined as a function of the superpotential and the Kähler potential [287].
 A fundamental theory of supersymmetry breaking, however, is unknown at this time.
-Nevertheless, one can parameterize the low-energy theory in terms of the most general set of soft supersymmetry-breaking operators [243].
-The simplest realistic model of low-energy supersymmetry is the minimal supersymmetric extension of the SM (MSSM) [11,250], that associates a supersymmetric partner to each gauge boson and chiral fermion of the SM, and provides a realistic model of physics at the weak scale.
-However, even in this minimal model with the most general set of soft supersymmetry-breaking terms more than 100 new parameters are introduced [243].
+Nevertheless, one can parameterize the low-energy theory in terms of the most general set of soft supersymmetry-breaking operators [281].
+The simplest realistic model of low-energy supersymmetry is the minimal supersymmetric extension of the SM (MSSM) [11, 287], that associates a supersymmetric partner to each gauge boson and chiral fermion of the SM, and provides a realistic model of physics at the weak scale.
+However, even in this minimal model with the most general set of soft supersymmetry-breaking terms more than 100 new parameters are introduced [281].
 Fortunately, only a subset of these parameters impact the Higgs phenomenology either directly at tree-level or through quantum effects.
-Reviews of the properties and phenomenology of the Higgs bosons of the MSSM can be found for example in Refs.
-[40, 250, 251].

 The MSSM contains the particle spectrum of a two-Higgs-doublet model (2HDM) extension of the SM and the corresponding supersymmetric partners.
-Two Higgs doublets, with hypercharge Y = -1 and Y = 1, respectively, are required to ensure an anomaly-free SUSY extension of the SM and to generate mass for both up-type and down-type quarks and charged leptons [12].
-In our notation $\Phi{1(2)}$ gives mass to the down(up) type fermions.
+Two Higgs doublets, Φ_1 and Φ_2 , with hypercharge Y=-1 and Y=1, respectively, are required to ensure an anomaly-free SUSY extension of the SM and to generate mass for down-type quarks/charged leptons (Φ_1) and up-type quarks (Φ_2) [12].
+The Higgs potential reads